When do I write tests for dsp code?

 Writing performant dsp can feel like a free pass to write some of that good ole’ spaghetti code:

 Don’t add too much function overhead!
 Better not refactor, it might change the performance profile!
-Better safe than sorry!
 It’s ok to leave it like that, it’ll never be touched again!
 Don’t name your variables anything longer than two characters!

-Brittle code makes refactoring and adding new features risky.
-Each and every change dooms you to manually check everything to see what might have broken.
+The problem is brittle code makes refactoring and adding new features risky.
+Each and every change dooms you to manually check and QA everything to see what might have broken.
 This can be a significant deterrent to improving code, maintaining code, building upon code, etc.

 Insert <Root of all evil>

-Just to get this out of the way: Being concerned about performance is not a good reason to preemptively sacrifice readability, maintainability, or testability.
-“Let’s hope it performs well and then never touch it” isn’t a sustainable performance strategy.
+Obviously we all care about performance, but it’s good reason to preemptively sacrifice readability, maintainability, or testability.
+“Let’s hope it performs well and then never touch it” isn’t a sustainable strategy.

-If you are anxious about performance, measure it and measure the alternative.
+If you are anxious about performance, there’s only ever one prescription: measure it.
 Only then have will you have enough information to make an informed decision.
-Perhaps that decision will be to keep your code in spaghetti format.
-If so, please angrily @ me on twitter.
+Then you can happily keep your code in spaghetti format.

-I personally like writing dsp tests because they:
+I personally like writing dsp unit tests because they:

 1. Immediately let me know when and where I broke something (vs. waiting for it to be “discovered” and hunting down the “where”).